SeisComP/seiscomp/doc/base/installation.rst

 Linux systems and architectures:

 * Acquisition, processing and GUIs (for each supported platform)
-* Maps (maps from the SeisComP releases Seattle and Zurich also work in Jakarta)
+* Maps (maps from the SeisComP releases Seattle and Zurich also work in later releases)
 * Documentation
 * Station configuration files (optional)